polyphene/getting-started/README.md

 Contains necessary assets to go along the tutorial example:
 - `sources` contains data sources tht will be used in the tutorial.
-- `wasm` contains the compiled bytecode of the wasm module that we are running in the tutorial.

 #### Module